 TAKING NECESSARY ACTION ON OBESITY

-Over 2 billion people – approximately 30% of the world’s population – are overweight or obese.
-In 2010, 3.4 million deaths resulted from overweight and obesity which places individuals at greater risk for cardiovascular disease, diabetes, and certain cancers.
-Over 60% of all obese individuals live in low- and middle-income countries.
+Over two billion people – approximately 30% of the world’s population – are overweight or obese.
+In 2010, 3.4 million deaths resulted from being overweight or obese, which places individuals at a greater risk for cardiovascular disease, diabetes, and certain cancers.
+Today, more people die from overnutrition than from undernutrition.

 - Banning junk food and sugary beverage advertising to children

-• Raising taxes on sugar-sweetened beverages
+- Raising taxes on sugary beverages

-• Introducing understandable front-of-package nutrition labels
+- Introducing understandable and informative front-of-package nutrition labels

-• Developing obesity prevention advertising campaigns
+- Developing obesity prevention advertising campaigns

 CONDUCTING GROUNDBREAKING RESEARCH:

 YOU’RE PART OF THE SOLUTION, TOO.
-WANT TO GET INVOLVED?
+WANT TO LEARN MORE?